Outsourcing vs In-House Development

 Does outsourcing compromise software quality compared to in-house teams?

-No, when done correctly.
-Quality depends on hiring standards and processes, not employment model.
+No, outsourcing does not compromise quality when done correctly: quality is a function of hiring standards and process, not of the engagement model.
 Top outsourcing partners maintain 1-3% acceptance rates comparable to elite tech companies.
 Studies show no significant quality difference between well-managed outsourced and in-house teams when using proper vetting, clear requirements, code reviews, and automated testing.
-Quality issues arise from poor vendor selection, unclear requirements, and inadequate management—not from outsourcing itself.
+Quality issues arise from poor vendor selection, unclear requirements, and inadequate management, not from outsourcing itself.
 Key success factors: rigorous vendor evaluation, defined quality metrics, and active project management.

 How long does it take to start development: outsourcing vs in-house?